nic-dgl104-winter-2022/class-textbook/ch2/OOP&ISP/README.md

 - [x] :two: Increase maintainability of your code :part_alternation_mark:

 #### Tips to help you follow Interface Segregation Principle
-- [x] :one: Spend some time at the design phase constricting your application
+- [x] :one: Spend some time at the design phase constricting your application :calling:
-- [x] :two: Avoid using one large interface for you application
+- [x] :two: Avoid using one large interface for you application :page_with_curl:
-- [x] :three: Brake off application interface into smaller groups
+- [x] :three: Brake off application interface into smaller groups :cake:

 ## Do Not Repeat Yourself Principle